SiddharthSunilPatil/house_price_advanced_regression/README.md

 **4. Prediciton Pipeline:** This pipleline converts input data into a dataframe and loads pickle files for data transformation and model training and predicts final results.

-**5. Deployment:** The project is deployed on amazon elastic beanstalk as a flask application to predict house prices.
+**5. Deployment:** The project is deployed on AWS EC2 as a flask application to predict house prices.